-You will have nine months of elective rotations to use throughout your residency.
+You have nine months of elective rotations to use throughout your residency.
 There typically are two months of elective in the first year, three months in the second year and four months in the third year.
-In addition to further training in child neurology, you have many elective options in clinical, laboratory specialty and research at Nemours, Mayo Jacksonville and Mayo Rochester.
+In addition to further training in child neurology, you have many elective options in clinical, laboratory specialty and research at Nemours, Mayo Clinic in Florida and Mayo Clinic in Minnesota.

-Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Child Neurology Residency Program.
+Clinical conferences, seminars, small discussion groups, journal clubs, and one-on-one instruction are all an integral part of the Child and Adolescent Neurology Residency.
 Nemours and Mayo Clinic have an integrated teleconference system that allows residents to attend conferences at any site without having to travel.

-Child neurology residents — while on adult neurology rotations — will participate in Mayo adult neurology teaching conferences and have the opportunity to attend selected adult conferences in person or via teleconference.
-Similarly there are dedicated child neurology clinical conferences, journal club, neuroradiology and other conferences in which resident attendance and participation is expected.
-In addition there are formal didactic courses that are required during your residency.
+Child neurology residents — while on adult neurology rotations — participate in Mayo adult neurology teaching conferences and have the opportunity to attend selected adult conferences in person or via teleconference.
+Similarly, there are dedicated child neurology clinical conferences, journal club, neuroradiology, and other conferences in which resident attendance and participation is expected.
+In addition, there are formal didactic courses that are required during your residency.

-Over your three years of training, you will take core clinical neurology, neuroscience, neuroanatomy, neuropathology and ethics courses in addition to the required two month clinical neurophysiology course at the start of your second year.
+During your three years of training, you take core clinical neurology, neuroscience, neuroanatomy, neuropathology and ethics courses in addition to the required two-month clinical neurophysiology course at the start of your second year.

-You will be encouraged but not required to complete one or more research projects in clinical, laboratory and/or basic investigation during your neurology residency.
-To facilitate development of research skills Nemours offers courses in Research Methodology and Evidence Based Medicine which residents are encouraged to attend.
+You are encouraged but not required to complete one or more research projects in clinical, laboratory and/or basic investigation during your neurology residency.
+To facilitate development of research skills, Nemours offers courses in research methodology and evidence-based medicine, which residents are encouraged to attend.

 Short-term research projects require a two- to six-month commitment and do not take time away from your residency responsibilities.
 You will have ample opportunity to pursue projects such as patient-generated case reports and chart reviews under the supervision of a faculty research mentor.

 Long-term research projects (typically longer than six months) require time away from your residency responsibilities.
-You can apply for a long-term project any time during your residency.
-You must first obtain permission from the Program Director and identify a faculty research mentor.
+You can apply for a long-term project at any time during your residency.
+You must first obtain permission from the program director and identify a faculty research mentor.